EnEff-BIM/EnEffBIM-Framework/MapAPI/README.md

 mapapi
 =============================

-To install this pythno package, run
+To install this python package on your computer, run
 ```
 pip install -e C:\Users\YOURUSERNAME\Documents\Python\EnEffBIM-Framework\MapAPI
 ```